OSSFE/OSSFE_2025/book/README.md

 > [!WARNING]
 > This is work in progress.
 This schedule contains fake abstracts for now.
 The abstracts are not yet reviewed.

-Here you will find the abstracts for the OSSFE 2025 conference
+Here you will find the schedule and abstracts for the OSSFE 2025 conference

 # Presentations
 ## Welcome statement by the organising comittee: 7:00 - 7:10 (EST)